hellerve/ptolemy/done.md

 of the prior arts, and a goo set of benchmarks.
 It made me want to try to reimplement the algorithm, if only to play around with some C or Carp.

+* [A Mulching Proposal—Analysing and Improving an Algorithmic System for Turning the Elderly into High-Nutrient Slurry](https://ironholds.org/resources/papers/mulching.pdf) by **Os Keyes et al.** (2019)

+One of those rare papers that’s both very fun and quite insightful.
+It’s undoubtedly silly, but the message is very clear, and very real: any one way of judging algorithms—especially checklist-style analyses—will fall short of underlying social and/or ethical implications.
+You can’t rely on blue prints for making decisions that have implications beyond the technical.

 ### Books

 * [You Can’t Spell Trust without Rust](https://cdn.rawgit.com/Gankro/thesis/d2f0b64fe93c23923f3a43a7038427083edad4c5/thesis.pdf) by **Alexis Beingessner** (2015)